LaurentRDC/dissertation/content/graphite.md

 ```{#fig:graphite-ueds .matplotlib file="figures/graphite/ueds.py" caption="Change in scattering intensity $\Delta I(\vect{q}, t=\tau) \equiv I(\vect{q}, \tau) - I(\vect{q}, \tau < 0)$ of photoexcited graphite for a few representative time-delays $\tau$.
 Hexagonal Brillouin zones are shown on half of the reflections to guide the eye.
 Scattering patterns show diffuse scattering in the range of $|\vect{q}| < \SI{12}{\per\angstrom}$.
 Negative going features (blue) are exclusively due to the transient Debye-Waller effect on the Bragg peaks.
 All positive changes (red) are diffuse scattering intensity."}
 ```

 First and foremost, note that negative-going features are only visible in the vicinity of Bragg peaks.
 This is due exclusively to the transient Debye-Waller effect [@Ligges2009].
-As photodeposited energy transfers from the electrons to the lattice, average real-space disorder due to phonons lowers the overall symmetry of the lattice(TODO: MS comment: symmetry is still there), which in turn results in smaller Bragg peaks.
+As photodeposited energy transfers from the electrons to the lattice, average real-space disorder due to phonons lowers the overall periodicity of the lattice, which in turn results in smaller Bragg peaks (@sec:scattering-lattice-waves).
 This is analogous to the (static) thermal Debye-Waller effect [@Debye1913;@Waller1923].
 An example curve for the $(200)$ reflection is shown in @fig:graphite-dw-example.
 The dynamics associated with the Bragg peaks in photoexcited graphite are discussed in detail elsewhere[@Chatelain2014;@Chatelain2014a].
 This leaves only positive-going features everywhere away from Bragg peaks, which are diffuse in nature.

 ```{.matplotlib #fig:graphite-dw-example file="figures/graphite/dw-example.py" caption="Relative intensity change of the $(200)$ reflection after photoexcitation examplifies the transient Debye-Waller effect."}
 ```